usnistgov/sesame/doc/tutorial/tuto_ebic.rst

 Tutorial 5: Simulating an EBIC/CL experiment
 ---------------------------------------------------------

 In this tutorial we build a 2-dimensional simulation to describe experiments with a localized carrier generation profile, such as electron beam induced current (EBIC), or cathodoluminescence (CL).

+.. seealso:: The example treated here is in the file ``2d_EBIC.py`` located in the ``examples\tutorial5`` directory of the distribution.
+The same simulation's GUI input file is ``2d_EBIC.ini``, also located in the ``examples\tutorial5`` directory.

-In this case we'll need to define a system as before, and then define a custom carrier generation rate density profile associated with electron beam excitation.
+For this case we'll need to define a system as before, and then define a custom carrier generation rate density profile associated with electron beam excitation.
 We'll then cycle over beam positions and compute the total current and total radiative recombination as a function of beam position.

 .. image:: ebic.*
    :align: center